AndyWalker81/pands-project2021/README.md

 - A Pair Plot (matrix.png)
     - Reviews of previous analyses show a pair plot (or scatter matrix) to be a useful method of showing the visual data.
 A pair plot consists of several pair-wise scatter plots of variables presented in a matrix format, allowing for an instant visualisation of data<sup>[3]</sup>.
 The resultant pair plot from the program can be seen in Figure 6.

-It is considered that there is some ambiguity as to what was expected to be 'saved' or 'outputed', based on the wording of the Project instructions.
-Therefore, it is decided to save both histograms and scatter plots to files, and to show both histograms and scatter plots on the user's screen.
+The project instructions did not specify exactly what was expected as outputs of the code.
+Therefore, it is decided to save the plots to files as well as to display them on the user's screen when the program is run.
+All of the output files are also pushed to the relevant folder on GitHub.

 ### Programming the Code